gmininberg/video_testing/README.md

 1. install nvm on your computer:
   - uinx base: https://github.com/nvm-sh/nvm
   - windows: https://github.com/coreybutler/nvm-windows
-2. insall npm 16.13 using the nvm installed in #1
+2. insall node 16.13 using the nvm installed in #1
 3. install the app `npm install`
 4. now you can run the app `npm run dev`